hydren/terrarium/README.md

 Assuming you are on Linux, you can build it using 'make':

-    install make
+* If you don't have 'make' installed, install it.
-    place the makefile at terrarium/
+* Open a shell, go to terrarium/ and execute: make
-    open a shell, go to terrarium/ and execute: make run it by executing: ./terrarium
+* run it by executing: ./terrarium

 You can also use eclipse and build the project (works on windows (MinGW) and linux).
 Here is how: